turingschool/career-development-curriculum/module_three/professional_storytelling_iii.md

 * [Interview Prep Resources](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/interview_prep_resources.md)
 * [Mod 4 Job Search Care Package](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/m4_job_search_care_package.md)

+Be aware of your job search timeline:
+* Do you need a job by graduation?
+   * Then: You must start your search **now**
+* Do you need a job by 30 days after graduation?
+   * Then: You must start your search by the end of this module
+* Do you have a longer timeline?
+   * Then: Use this module to begin research

 ### Objectives
 * Build on your professional story by focusing on "what's next"
 * Create a resume and Turing portfolio that reflect your skills and your professional story

 ### Deliverables
+* Draft of your [Turing alumni portfolio](https://alumni.turing.io) by 9am Monday of Week 2
-* You'll need a draft of your resume ready by Week 3 for review from staff coaches
+* Draft of your resume ready for review for Week 3's session
-* You'll submit your revised draft of your resume to the Career Development Team (Allison, Ellen Mary, or Kayt) by the end of Week 3
+* Revised draft of resume by end of Week 3
-* You'll participate in a mock behavioral interview by the end of the module
+* Mock behavioral interview by end of Week 5
+* Final draft of Turing alumni portfolio by 9am Monday of Week 6

+### Opening: Housekeeping
+#### Mock Interviews
+* Using the sign-up sheet in your channel, select 1 20-min mock interview slot when you don't have class
+* Write this appointment down in your calendar
+* Use the doc you’ve been working on in your pre-work for Mod 3 to prep
+* You should bring questions to practice asking
+   * Tailor them to a specific company if you have one in mind!

+#### Job Shadow
+What is it?

+ * A chance to learn from and observe developers on the job.
+ * An opportunity to ask questions of HR and developers about success in the job hunt.
+ * A time to make some initial networking connections and possibly find a mentor.
+ * A professional event where you are acting as a representative of Turing.

+What it's not:

+ * Time to work on your own projects or studies (though you can ask for advice).
+ * Time to review the tech stack you have been learning (though this might happen, it is not likely).
+ * A job interview.
+ * A "free" afternoon.
+ * A social event

+You can earn participation in job shadow by completing a first draft of your Turing alumni portfolio.
+See below:

+#### Turing Alumni Portfolio
+* You should have an invite to create your Turing alumni portfolio in your email
-* You'll need to have your [Turing portfolio](https://alumni.turing.io) finished and published on the Turing website by Monday of Week 6 with your final draft of your resume uploaded
+* You need to fill out a *first draft* of your [Turing portfolio](https://alumni.turing.io) to earn your job shadow!

+Here are the must haves:
+* Professional photo
+* Description -- use this space to tell your professional story!
+* Draft of your resume
+  * FINAL DRAFT: must have final resume
+* 2 projects highlighted
+  * Show variety: paired, team, individual
+  * FINAL DRAFT: must have 3 projects
+* Select “published” for both your profile and projects when you save them

+Check out some examples of how others have created their [portfolios](https://alumni.turing.io).

+This site is very buggy.
+To make sure you can save your profile, follow these steps:
+* Use Safari
+* Double check these fields when trying to save:
+ * Name
+ * Your expertise
+ * Professional headshot (choose file, then click upload)
+ * Put a placeholder in the summary but when writing it out, don't copy and paste as it won't paste correctly.
+* Select any cohort; that doesn't matter
+* GitHub ID doesn't matter; leave it blank

-### Opening: Review of Storytelling
+### Storytelling Review
-Hook: Last module, you created a draft of your professional story.
+Last module, you created a draft of your professional story.
 Today we'll talk about how you can refine your professional story through tools like your resume and your Turing alumni portfolio.
 But first, practice makes perfect:

 * Spend 2 minutes reviewing your story gist
 * Pair & Share #1: Practice your story as though you are at a networking event and someone says "tell me about yourself."
 You and your partner each get 1 minute to share your story.